JimmyAlejo05/Analysis-and-design-of-algorithms/README.md

 -list: it is used for the squad of the players of each ultimate team.

--Stack: used to add the male and female teams of the universities.
+-Stack: it is used to add the male and female teams of the universities.

 -Queue: it is used for team confrontations.